 Read on ahead to find out how Qatar has been assisting and supporting Lebanon since the explosion took place last Tuesday. (we will keep you updated on the latest developments through this article, so do keep checking back here).

 H.H. the Amir Sheikh Tamim bin Hamad Al-Thani held on Tuesday via telephone a conversation with H.E.
-President of the Republic of Lebanon General Michel Aoun, during which His Highness expressed his condolences to H.E. the President and the brotherly Lebanese people on the victims of the explosion in the Beirut port, wishing a speedy recovery for the injured.
+President of the Republic of Lebanon General Michel Aoun, during which His Highness expressed his condolences to H.E. the President and the brotherly Lebanese people on the victims of the explosion in the Beirut port, wishing a speedy recovery for the injured, according to QNA.

 H.H.
 The Amir also issued a directive to send field hospitals to Beirut, according to tweets from Al Jazeera Arabic and H.E.
 Khalifa Bin Hamad Bin Khalifa Al Thani.

-Qatar Charity (QC), through its field teams, provided urgent relief aid to those affected by the massive explosion that has rocked the port area of Lebanon's capital, Beirut.
-The emergency assistance from QC's field teams is a part of the 'Lebanon in Our Hearts' drive, which aims at extending a helping hand to those who have been affected in Lebanon in this time of adversity.
+Qatar Charity (QC) has been able to provide urgent relief aid to those that have been affected by the massive explosion that shook Beirut's port area causing widespread damage and loss of lives.
+The emergency assistance from QC's field teams is a part of the 'Lebanon in Our Hearts' drive, which aims at extending a helping hand to those who have been affected in Lebanon by the explosion, according to the Relief Web.

 Following the directives of H.E.
-Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, Prime Minister and Minister of Interior, has issued a directive that states that any Lebanese individual with Qatar Residency Permits who are currently in Lebanon and wish to return to Qatar will be given priority with Exceptional Entry Permits in accordance with the travel policy in place amid the gradual lifting of the coronavirus (COVID-19) restrictions, as per the Peninsula Qatar.
+Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani, Prime Minister and Minister of Interior, has issued a directive that states that any Lebanese individual with Qatar Residency Permits who are in Lebanon at the moment and want to return back to Qatar will be given top priority with regards to the Exceptional Entry Permits, as per the travel policy that is currently in place dring the gradual lifting of the coronavirus (COVID-19) restrictions, as per the Peninsula Qatar.

 QRCS sent a shipment of relief and medical aid to Beirut on board a Qatari Amiri Air Force plane, as part of its "Heart for Beirut" campaign in solidarity with the families of the dead and those affected by the disaster of the Beirut port explosion that occurred on Tuesday, as reported by QNA English Twitter.

 H.H.
-Sheikh Tamim bin Hamad Al Thani donates QR 50 million to #LebanonInOurHearts campaign to support the victims of the recent explosion in Lebanon.
+Sheikh Tamim bin Hamad Al Thani donates QR 50 million to #LebanonInOurHearts campaign to support the victims of the recent explosion in Lebanon, according to Al Raya.

 The commander-in-chief of the Lebanese Armed Forces, Joseph Aoun, met with Internal Security Force (Lekhwiya) Qatar's search and rescue team that has been deployed in Beirut since Friday, the Qatar Embassy in Beirut stated in a tweet.